eosnetworkfoundation/docs/docs/20_smart-contracts/40_guides/10_create_smart_contracts_guide.md

 }
 ```

-If you compile and deploy the smart contract and send the `addmsg` action with first parameter `ama` and sign it with `hello@active` key it will fail with the custom error message defined:
+Compile and deploy the smart contract, send the `addmsg` action with first parameter `ama` and sign it with `hello@active` key and then observe how it fails with the custom error message:

 ```cpp
 dune --send-action hello addmsg '[ama, "hi again"]' hello@active